Graduate Assistantships (GAs)

 Graduate Teaching Assistantships (GTAs)

-You must apply to receive a GTA.
+You must apply separately to be considered for a GTA (NOTE: apply at the same time that you apply to the program; see the link at the end of this paragraph).
 Through a competitive process, three students in the M.A., M.S., and M.F.A. programs will be awarded Graduate Teaching Assistantships.
-In order to apply, click here.
+For more information, click here.

 Administrative Graduate Assistantships